sepich/containerd-registry-cache/README.md

 # containerd-registry-cache

-A pull-through registry cache for `containerd` intended for Kubernetes clusters.
+A pull-through multi-registry cache for `containerd` in Kubernetes clusters.

 ### Alternatives
 - [jamesorlakin/cacheyd](https://github.com/jamesorlakin/cacheyd) - the original project this fork is based on